JvanKatwijk/swradio-8/README.md

 * CONFIG          += fax-decoder
 * CONFIG          += drm-decoder

-The "DEST" parameter in the setting tells where the result is to be put.
+The "DEST" parameter in the unix section in the ".pro" file tells where the result is to be put.

 -------------------------------------------------------------------------
 -------------------------------------------------------------------------

 ![swradio-8](/Screenshot-swradio-3.png?raw=true)
 Example of use of the psk decoder.

 --------------------------------------------------------------------------
 --------------------------------------------------------------------------